To download your Access Keys, please click here

 What do our Access Keys involve?

-Our Access Key defining criteria and careful writing procedures ensure a naturalistic approach for participants.
-Access Keys include clear sentences and sensory integration information that provide participants with prediction and confidence to actively attend.
+Our Access Key defining criteria and careful writing procedures ensure a naturalistic approach.
+Access Keys include clear sentences and sensory integration information that provide visitors with prediction and confidence to actively attend.

 AccessAbilityAustralia support ‘authentic inclusion’.
-Access Keys do not ‘coach’ participants; coaching places additional pressure on participants and may set them up for failure.
-We are about ‘you for you’ and embedding a confidence within participants and their families so all can enjoy what our community has to offer.
+Access Keys do not ‘coach’; coaching places additional pressure on individuals and may set them up for failure.
+We are about ‘you for you’ and embedding a confidence within individuals and their families so all can enjoy what our community has to offer.

-We use current and relevant sources of information that will improve understanding for the participant as well as contextualised images and photos.
-For participants with vision impairment, every Access Key developed is also available in large print format for FREE download from our library page.
+We use current and relevant sources of information that will improve understanding as well as contextualised images and photos.
+For people with vision impairment, every Access Key developed is also available in large print format for FREE download from our library page.
 In collaboration with Vision Australia, Access Keys are also available in Braille or audio.
 Please contact AccessAbilityAustralia for further information.

 For optimum outcomes and positive experiences, we recommend obtaining Access Keys at least two weeks prior to the visitor experience taking place.
 Full implementation guidelines are provided with every Access Key.